Attempted assassination of Imran Khan

-On 3 November 2022, Imran Khan, former prime minister of Pakistan and chairman of the Pakistan Tehreek-e-Insaf (PTI) political party, was shot in an assassination attempt in Wazirabad, Punjab, during a long protest march against the government.
+On 3 November 2022, Imran Khan, a former prime minister of Pakistan and chairman of the Pakistan Tehreek-e-Insaf (PTI) political party, was shot and wounded in an attempted assassination in Wazirabad, Punjab, during the 2022 Azadi March II against the Pakistan government.
 The gunman also injured a number of other PTI leaders and killed a supporter.
+The attacker's name is Muhammad Naveed and another unidentified gunman was killed.

 Background

 Ousting of Imran Khan

 A political crisis began in Pakistan in 2022 when the opposition Pakistan Democratic Movement tabled a no-confidence motion against Imran Khan.
 The crisis involved a constitutional crisis when President Arif Alvi dissolved parliament on Khan's recommendation.
-The Supreme Court reinstated the parliament and Khan lost the no-confidence motion, being succeeded by current prime minister Shehbaz Sharif.
+The Supreme Court reinstated the parliament and Khan lost the no-confidence motion, being succeeded by prime minister Shehbaz Sharif.

-Khan has blamed his ousting on an "American conspiracy", calling the current administration an "imported government".
+Khan has blamed his ousting on an "American conspiracy", calling the following administration an "imported government".

 2022 Azadi March-II

 The 2022 Azadi March-II is a march on Islamabad from Lahore which commenced on 28 October 2022, conducted by Khan and his supporters to protest the government's refusal to hold early elections.